-This command specifies a default tunnel group to use when the name cannot be derived by other configured methods.
+This command specifies a default tunnel group to use when the configuration does not specify a tunnel group.

 The syntax is tunnel-group-map [rule-index] default-group tunnel-group-name where the rule-index is the priority for the rule, and tunnel-group name must be for a tunnel group that already exists.